lfcui/STA160FA25/README.md

 #### Class Project Links

-TODO: make a pull request to add your project website to this page before Nov 23rd, 2025.
+TODO: make a pull request to add your project website link (It doesn't have to work until the deadline.) to this page before Nov 23rd, 2025.

 | Website | Author | Description |
 |---------|--------|-------------|